 Do you already have some photography equipment?
 Use it!

-Don't rush to the astronomy store for the new equipment if you already have some DSLR camera with manual shooting mode.
+Don't rush to the astronomy store for the new equipment if you already have some DSLR cameras with manual shooting mode.
 Try it first, especially if you have some fast (f/2.8 or faster) lens.
-You can capture some DSOs on the night sky even on a stationary tripod, especially if the lens is wide enough (8-23/35mm).
+You can capture some DSOs on the night sky, even on a stationary tripod, especially if the lens is wide enough (8-23/35mm).
 The standard 50mm portrait lens will be better used on an equatorial tracking mount.

 Gear you don't need as a beginner astrophotographer